AI-driven Research Workflows

 Program at a Glance

-Dr. H. V. Jagadish, Edgar F Codd Distinguished University Professor of Electrical Engineering and Computer Science, Bernard A Galler Collegiate Professor of Electrical Engineering and Computer Science, Professor of Electrical Engineering and Computer Science, College of Engineering; Director of the Michigan Institute for Data Science, University of Michigan
+Dr. H. V. Jagadish, Edgar F Codd Distinguished University Professor of Electrical Engineering and Computer Science, Bernard A Galler Collegiate Professor of Electrical Engineering and Computer Science, Professor of Electrical Engineering and Computer Science, College of Engineering; Director of the Michigan Institute for Data and AI in Society, University of Michigan

-Dr. Jing Liu, Executive Director, Michigan Institute for Data Science, University of Michigan
+Dr. Jing Liu, Executive Director, Michigan Institute for Data and AI in Society, University of Michigan

 Dr. Ian Foster is the Director of Argonne’s Data Science and Learning Division, Argonne Senior Scientist and Distinguished Fellow and the Arthur Holly Compton Distinguished Service Professor of Computer Science at the University of Chicago.
 He was the Director of Argonne’s Computation Institute from 2006 to 2016.